Siphalor/awesome-fabric/README.md

 # Awesome Fabric
-A curated list of Fabric libraries and tools - really WIP
+> A curated list of awesome Fabric libraries and tools - really WIP

+Fabric is a mod loader for the voxel game [Minecraft](https://en.wikipedia.org/wiki/Minecraft).

-## Table of contents
+## Contents

 - [Libraries](#libraries)
 - [Tools](#tools)